 Add onions, garlic, and ginger to ghee in skillet.
 Cook, stirring constantly, until onions are tender.
 Place in blender container and blend to a paste-like consistency.
-Put back into skillet and stir in 1 to 2 tablespoons curry powder, depending on how spicy you like things.
+Put back into skillet and stir in 1-2 tablespoons curry powder, to taste.

 Add spinach to spice paste and gently heat over medium heat until hot.
 Stir in reserved paneer.
 Remove from heat and stir in yogurt.
 Serve over hot basmati rice.